 Nicole is transparent about her struggles to influence other Black people's perceptions of ADHD, and does what she can to help dispel the ADHD stigma in the Black community.

 In an interview with The Guardian, she says,

 In the Black community, medication and therapy is stigmatized, but I want to talk about it because my therapist has given me the tools to succeed.
 So why wouldn't you do [the same]?

 As someone who decided to be open about seeking professional help for similar reasons, I couldn't have said it better myself.

 This was not an exhaustive list, of course; but it's a little reminder that success is not limited to your neurotype or the color of your skin.

 Which Black ADHDers did we miss?
-Let us know on one of the social media platforms below!
+Let us know by contacting the editors in the form below!